 - Asia: Brunei, Indonesia, Japan, Laos, Malaysia, Philippines, Singapore and Thailand

 - Oceania: Australia and New Zealand

-However, do check your country’s consulate for up-to-date information and any changes before you travel.
+However, do check your country’s consulate for up-to-date information and any changes before you embark on your Peru holidays.
 You can check if you need a visa and how many days you get upon entry here.